Jorge L. Araneta: Business career

 During his teenage years, he worked closely with his father until graduating college and steadily rose through the ranks of the family business.
 In 1970, he took the helm of the Araneta Group and his father's related businesses after the latter's retirement.
-Under his leadership, he further expanded the family business - from real estate to agriculture, investments and food and dining services, which gave rise to some of the country's many firsts: the Fiesta Carnival in 1971, the country's first indoor amusement park; the Farmers Market in 1975, one of best and the largest wet markets in the country; the Ali Mall in 1976, which became the first indoor enclosed mall in the country; and other commercial establishments throughout the 1980s.
-Due to the area's attractive location and its close proximity to entertainment venues, this enticed businesses that were primarily based in Manila to expand their business to the Araneta Center, such as the SM Cubao, one of the first and the largest SM Department Store in the country, and opened in October 1978; the Rustan's Superstore, designed by Carlos A. Santos-Viola; the National Book Store Superbranch, designed by Rogelio Garcia Villarosa, which opened in 1972, before being upgraded into a 9-storey building in 1982; the New Farmers Plaza Shopping Center, the Marikina Shoe Expo; the Aurora Tower, which was completed in 1984; and the Araneta Center Bus Terminal, which opened in 1993 and became the country's first and oldest integrated bus terminal.
+Under his leadership, he further expanded the family business ranging from real estate to agriculture, investments and food and dining services.
+Some selected businesses gave rise to some of the country's many firsts within the retail, leisure, and entertainment industries, which included the Fiesta Carnival in 1971, the country's first indoor amusement park; the Farmers Market in 1975, one of best and the largest wet markets in the country; the Ali Mall in 1976, which became the first indoor enclosed mall in the country; and other commercial establishments throughout the 1980s.
+Due to the area's attractive location and its close proximity to entertainment venues, this enticed businesses that were primarily based in Manila to expand their business to the Araneta Center, such as the SM Cubao, one of the first and the largest SM Department Store in the country, and opened in October 1978; the Rustan's Superstore, designed by Carlos A. Santos-Viola; and the National Book Store Superbranch, designed by Rogelio Garcia Villarosa, which opened in 1972, before being upgraded into a 9-storey building in 1982; Other real estate developments that Araneta developed include the New Farmers Plaza Shopping Center, which serves as the rebranded version of Coliseum Farmers Market and Shopping Center following its 1985 renovation; the Marikina Shoe Expo; the Aurora Tower, which was completed in 1984; and the Araneta Center Bus Terminal, which opened in 1993 and became the country's first and oldest integrated bus terminal.
 The development also included the renovation of the Araneta Coliseum in 1999.

+Aside from his interests at the Araneta Center, Araneta also expanded his interests into other businesses ranging from real estate, hospitals, mining, convenience stores, and restaurants.
+Under his subsidiary company, the Progressive Development Corporation (PDC), Araneta owned various land banks in San Mateo, Rizal, Rodriguez, Rizal and Bacolod, which later became known as The Upper East complex, and also owns shares on major properties in the Makati Central Business District, which are The Peninsula Manila hotel and the Makati Medical Center.
+On August 1983, following the assassination of Ninoy Aquino, Araneta also began venturing in the convenience store business, as he served as a director of the Philippine Seven Corporation (PSC), the Philippine franchisee of 7-Eleven.
+He ended his term on July 17, 2025 and he remained as a member of the Advisory Board of PSC.
+In the same year, Araneta also bought shares in Wenphil Corporation, the Philippine franchisee of Wendy's.
+In 1984, Araneta also bought franchise rights of Pizza Hut, and eventually expanded his franchised restaurants, which included Taco Bell in 2005 and Dairy Queen in 2006.